DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Bank-Statement-Reconciliation/Bank-statement-import.md

 The **Bank statement** page  is used to manually import the bank statement into your D365 environment.
 Users can navigate to the page by going to **Cash and bank management > Bank statement reconciliation > Bank statements**

-> Note: Setup **File attachment document type** on [Financial utilities parameters](../../Setup/CASH-AND-BANK-MANAGEMENT/Finance-utilities-parameters.md) to attach the import file to created D365 Bank statement(s).
+> Note: Setup **File attachment document type** on [Financial utilities parameters](../../Setup/CASH-AND-BANK-MANAGEMENT/Finance-utilities-parameters.md) to attach the import file to the created D365 Bank statement(s).

 Select **Import statement**.
 Where the selected statement format is marked as **Customised format** the following additional fields are available on the import: